-The Celeo Redes offering was the first portfolio Project Bond refinancing of transmission line assets in Latin America.
+The Celeo Redes offering was the first Project Bond refinancing of a portfolio of transmission line assets in Latin America.
 This transaction demonstrates that, given transmission lines' mostly-standardized technology and low operating risk profile, portfolio (re)financings are particularly well-suited for this asset type.